Using Erd\H{o}s's methods to study Yorke's problems: From bifurcation diagrams to graphs

-Before we proceed (and to better motivate the proof below), we remark our approach which concentrates on trees and forests as opposed to more general graphs is also motivated by Graph Theory.
-To see why, recall a spanning tree of a connected graph is a subgraph which includes all the original graph’s vertices, forms a tree (i.e., it has no cycles), and contains only edges from the original graph.
-Spanning trees are graph invariants, because properties like the number of vertices and edges remain the same for all spanning trees of a given graph (see Appendix \ref{matrees} for more details).
+Before we proceed (and to better motivate the proof below), we recall a spanning tree of a connected graph is a subgraph which includes all the original graph’s vertices, and has no cycles.
 Moreover, if the collection of spanning trees includes all trees even if they are isomorphic as graphs but having different labels, then a graph isomorphism will induce an isomorphism on spanning trees and vice-versa.
 Hence, a graph may have exponentially many spanning trees.
-This shows that even in a graph-related context, trees are the most important object.\\
+This shows that even in a graph-related context, trees are the most important object.